harrietrc/loadimpact-docs/jekyll/_v4/how-to-tutorials/how-to-load-test-a-restful-api.md

 * 95% of our users got served a response in under `283.43ms`
 * In the duration of 30 seconds we served 539 responses, at a rate of ~18 requests per second.

 So now we have some more realistic expectations with regards to the capabilities of this endpoint while responding to `GET` requests, in our particular environment.
-We can utilize this information to scale up to larger on demand tests using Load Impact [Cloud execution]({{ site.baseurl }}/4.0/test-running/cloud-execution/).
+We can utilize this information to scale up to larger on demand tests using LoadImpact [Cloud execution]({{ site.baseurl }}/4.0/test-running/cloud-execution/).
 For example:

 ```shell
 $ k6 cloud -d 300s -u 200 ./script.js
 ```

-Your needs will vary here, but this would run for a test that scales to 200 Virtual users for 5 minutes and provide more in depth results within Load Impact Insights.
+Your needs will vary here, but this would run for a test that scales to 200 Virtual users for 5 minutes and provide more in depth results within LoadImpact Insights.

 ### Performing POST requests